antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 ---------

 We profiled the mRNA expression of genes using Affymetrix mRNA chips in three of these pairs and of a previously established neuroblastoma cell line that after culturing gave rise to two very divergent phenotypes.
 The resulting gene expression patterns can be used perform to a hierarchical clustering.
-An example of such clustering resulting in a heatmap is provided below
+An example of such clustering resulting in an ordered heatmap is provided below

   ![Figure 3: Heatmap: unsupervised clustering of samples using the distribution of the expression data combined with the clustering of genes based on their expression through the samples.](_static/images/TumorHeterogeneity_HeatmapClustering.png "Figure 3: Heatmap: unsupervised clustering of samples using the distribution of the expression data combined with the clustering of genes based on their expression through the samples.")